cafeibit/Azure-Data-Engineering/readme.md

   * first()
   * head()

-##  Work with DataFrames advanced methods in Azure Databricks
+##  Work with DataFrames advanced methods in Azure Databricks <a href="./notebook/Work with DataFrames advanced methods.ipynb">Examples</a>

 Use advanced DataFrame functions operations to manipulate data, apply aggregates, and perform date and time operations in Azure Databricks.